Skip to main content

 Eduardo Cetlin

-Over the years, students in Wendy Wooten’s biomedical science classes have heard varied stories about career paths into biotechnology, each one making an impact: A research scientist’s parents… Read more
+Over the years, students in Wendy Wooten’s biomedical science classes have heard varied stories about career paths into biotechnology, each one making an impact: A research scientist’s… Read more

 • ''